soverenio/docs/docs/index.md

 * Visualizes Kubernetes environments so security teams can monitor and analyze data flows in real time (without relying on “opinions”)
 * Maintains automated control of security guidelines, privacy regulations, and compliance standards (e.g., PCI DSS, GDPR, CPRA, NIST)

-take a look at the [architecture section](getting-started/architecture/) for more details on how Soveren works under the hood.
+Take a look at the [architecture section](getting-started/architecture/) for more details on how Soveren works under the hood.